ThalionA/ThalionA.github.io/daily-logs.md

 Today, I kept needing to burp a lot and felt that I might throw up even.
 I feel like I barely made it to Gorak Shep, even though it was just a 3-hour hike with no more than 300m of elevation gain.
 Very tired.
 We took a nap after getting a room at the Himalaya Lodge.
 Facilities are going down as we're going up.

 For dinner, we came down to the common room and it was completely packed!
-Never seen something like this onthe trek before.
+Never seen something like this on the trek before.
 We couldn't sit anywhere because all the tables were taken by big groups.
 Fortunately, the hosts took pity on us just standing there and made a couple of locals stand up to give us space.
 Minimal appetite for me (thankfully not for Lily), barely finished the Dal soup and not the entire portion of rice.

 I hope this night goes better and I feel better tomorrow.
 We're supposed to go to EBC (finally!) and then as far down as our tired bodies will take us.